n0r3a/minimal_voidlinux_install/README.md

 ## Minimal Void Linux Install (UEFI x86_64)

-This is a simple script to install Void Linux muslon UEFI x86_64 systems.
+This is a simple script to install Void Linux musl on UEFI x86_64 systems.
 It's for people who want a minimal FDE setup without LVM and "fancy" filesystems like Btrfs

 **Disclaimer:**